IfcXtreme/IfcXtreme/README.md

 # Welcome to IfcXtreme
 ### IfcXtreme is the next generation of IfcDoc

-Nowadays, IFD International Framework for Dictionaries ISO 12006-3 and mainly [IFC](https://www.buildingsmart.org/about/what-is-openbim/ifc-introduction/) Industry Foundation Classes ISO 16739 play a vital role in the OpenBIM environment all around the world, and accordingly, [IfcDoc](https://technical.buildingsmart.org/resources/ifcdoc/) tool from [ buildingSMART International](https://www.buildingsmart.org/) has become a critical tool for digital built environment industries.
+Nowadays, IFD International Framework for Dictionaries ISO 12006-3 and mainly [IFC](https://www.buildingsmart.org/about/what-is-openbim/ifc-introduction/) Industry Foundation Classes ISO 16739 play a vital role in the OpenBIM environment all around the world, and accordingly, [IfcDoc](https://technical.buildingsmart.org/resources/ifcdoc/) tool from [ buildingSMART International](https://www.buildingsmart.org/) has became a critical tool for digital built environment industries.
 But this critical tool has had a lot of issues which I just focus on some of the vitally important ones:

 * First of all, it is not a cross-platform tool and just works on Windows.